dalenewman/Cfg-NET/README.md

 A 'servers' 'add' element is missing a 'name' attribute.
 </pre>

-If Cfg-NET doesn't report any problems, you can be sure your configuration conforms to your model.
+If Cfg-NET doesn't report any issues, you can be sure your configuration conforms to your model.